ebharucha/MMA_predictions/README.md

 # MMA_predictions
-Using basic supervised learning to predict fight outcomes
+Using basic supervised learning to predict fight outcomes.

-The current dataset is restricted to the UFC
+The current dataset is restricted to the UFC.

-Have not fine tuned any of the models.
+The current model is based on gradient boosting.
 The Deep Learning models are WIP & not operational

 The overall proecss of acquiring data and running the models needs to be automated.

+I also plan to introduce a basic web interface.

 **To run:**